LindaOjo/Lindaojo.com/content/blog/articles/Underrated-javascript-array-methods-part-2.md

 isBlogPost: true
 ---

-Last week, we looked at a few JavaScript Array Methods which you can read about in my last article: <a href="https://www.lindaojo.com/blog/underrated-java-script-array-methods-part-1/" target="_blank" class="link">Underrated JavaScript Array Methods – Part 1</a>.
+Last week, we looked at a few JavaScript Array Methods which you can read about in my last article: <a href="https://www.lindaojo.com/blog/underrated-java-script-array-methods-part-1/" target="_blank" rel="noopener" class="link">Underrated JavaScript Array Methods – Part 1</a>.
 We are rounding up this week with a few more methods.

 <h3>- flat()</h3>